Italian-Canadian police operation targets 'ndrangheta mafia clan | DW | 18.07.2019

 Read more: Sicilian Mafia raids reveal links to US mob

-Among those arrested was the alleged boss, Angelo Figliomeni, who along with eight other suspects was hit with a range of charges, including money laundering, running illegal gambling and defrauding the government.
+Among those arrested was the suspected boss, Angelo Figliomeni, who along with eight other suspects was hit with a range of charges, including money laundering, running illegal gambling and defrauding the government.

 Figliomeni is wanted by Italy and faces 20 years in prison there, but as a Canadian citizen he could not be extradited because association with the mafia in not a crime in Canada.